This bread pudding with bourbon sauce will make quite a huge impression on your holiday guests! They will request you make it every year.

 How To Make Bread Pudding

-Since the bread is the base of this recipe, it’s important to use a great bread.
+Since the bread is the base of this recipe, it’s important to use a good quality one.
 You want a bread that will stand up well (so your dish doesn’t go mushy and soggy) and has great flavor and texture on its own so it actually adds to the flavor of the dessert.
 Good quality ingredients are key to a great bread pudding.

 Cube the day-old bread into about 1-inch pieces and place in a very large mixing bowl.
 Leave them out for a day, especially if your bread is fresh.